pachyderm/pachyderm/doc/docs/master/reference/helm_values.md

 - `pachd.service.type` specifies the Kubernetes type of the pachd service.
 The default is `ClusterIP`.

+- `pachd.activateEnterprise` specifies whether to activate enterprise features.

 - `pachd.enterpriseLicenseKey` specify the enterprise license key if you have one.

 - `pachd.rootToken` is the auth token used to communicate with the cluster as the root user.

 - `pachd.enterpriseSecret` specifies the enterprise cluster secret.

-- `pachd.oauthClientId` specifies the Oauth client ID representing pachd.
+- `pachd.oauthClientID` specifies the Oauth client ID representing pachd.

 - `pachd.oauthClientSecret` specifies the Oauth client secret.

-- `pachd.oauthIssuer` specifies the Oauth Issuer.

 - `pachd.oauthRedirectURI` specifies the Oauth redirect URI served by pachd.

-- `pachd.userAccessibleOauthIssuerHost` specifies the Oauth issuer's address host that's used in the Oauth authorization redirect URI.
-This value is only necessary in local settings or anytime the registered Issuer address isn't accessible outside the cluster.

-- `pachd.upstreamIDPs` specifies a list of Identity Providers to use for authentication.

-- `pachd.mockIDP` when set to `true`, specifes to ignore `upstreamIDPs` in favor of a placeholder IDP with a preset username/password.
+- `pachd.localhostIssuer` specifies to pachd whether dex is embedded in its process.
+This value can be set to "true", "false", or "".

 If any of `rootToken`,`enterpriseSecret`, or `oauthClientSecret` are blank, a value will be generated automatically.
 When using autogenerated value for the initial install, it must be pulled from the config secret and added to values.yaml for future helm upgrades.